101 Cooking For Two

 • green onions-sliced

-• Mix in a smaller crock pot (2-quart minimum) the brown sugar, soy sauce, ketchup, honey, vinegar, one clove garlic minced, ground ginger, crushed red pepper (optional), and ½ small onion diced.
+• Mix the sauce: In a smaller crock pot (2-quart minimum), combine the brown sugar, soy sauce, ketchup, honey, vinegar, garlic, ginger, crushed red pepper (optional), and diced onion.

 Your Own Private Notes